Spiced Maqluba by Ottolenghi

 - 1/2 cup tahini

-- a handful of crispy shallots
+- A handful of crispy shallots

 Preparation